samgohel/My-100DaysOfCode/Java 8 Features/Lambda/Basics Of Lambda Expressions.md

 * Enables Functional Programing

+* In functional programming, code can be treated as data.
+For this purpose Lambda expressions are introduced.
+They can be used to pass a block of code to another method or object.

 * Readable and cosine code

 * Sequential and parallel execution support by passing behavior as an argument in methods.